Fractal420/BetterTab-Friends-Enemies-by-Fractal420/README.md

-# BetterTab – Friends Edition by Fractal420
+# BetterTab – Friends & Enemies Edition by Fractal420

 A fork of [BetterTab by FySjutton](https://github.com/FySjutton/BetterTab), updated for **Minecraft 1.21.1** and extended with a **Friends highlighting feature**.